salemaziel/wireguard-manager/.github/README.md

 Why is all the code in one place?
 - Consider a remote control, you can have thirty different remotes each doing a different job, or you may have a single remote that does everything.

+What is the best way to connect to a running docker container?
+- `docker exec -it wireguard-manager-running /bin/bash`

+Why is `kernel 5.6` or above only required for Docker?
+- Wireguard requires kernel 5.6 or above to install due to linux headers, and we can't install kernel headers on the host OS using the script.

+Which port do I need to forward for wireguard, and which protocol should I use?
+- On the udp protocol, either the port of your choice or the default port of `51820` must be forwarded.

+For unbound, which ports do I need to forward?
+- Because all DNS traffic is routed through the vpn, you don't need to forward those ports `53`.

+What is blocked if I enable the content blocker?
+- Advertisement, Tracking, malware, and phishing are all prohibited.

 Official Links
 - Homepage: https://www.wireguard.com
 - Install: https://www.wireguard.com/install/